Dr. Credit Card

 3. Paid Lounge Program Memberships

 Every major US airline has its own lounge program and sells memberships and day passes.
 As stated before, since US domestic lounges don't allow domestic first class passengers or their own elite frequent flyers (with Delta Diamond Medallion as an exception) unless the segments is part of an international ticket, purchasing memberships directly from airlines seems logical to many in the U.S. Here we are focusing on their annual memberships and day passes.
 In addition, they may also have monthly, 90-day, multi-year, or even life time memberships.
-Membership entitles you unlimited lounge access for youself plus two guests or your immediate family.
+Membership entitles you unlimited lounge access for yourself plus two guests or your immediate family (spouse and children under 21).
 A day pass is only good for yourself.
 You have to fly with the airline or its partner within the alliance and show the membership to enter a lounge.

-• Priority Pass: this is an independent airport lounge program not affiliated with any particular airline.
-It has a coverage of 650+ lounges worldwide.
+- Priority Pass: this is an independent airport lounge program not affiliated with any particular airline.
+It has a coverage of 1,300+ lounges worldwide including 50+ domestic lounges.
 The best thing is that you don't need to fly with the airline that operates the lounge, not even showing a boarding pass; the only thing you need is your Priority Pass membership card.
 However, any guest you bring costs $27.
-The coverage includes United, US Air, Alaska, and many international lounges.
-Delta left the program in 2009 which was quite a blow and American's domestic lounges have never been in the program.
-There are three levels of membership: Standard is $99 and you pay $27 per visit; Standard Plus is $249 and you have 10 free visits ($27/visit thereafter); Prestige is $399 and you have unlimited entries (a guest is still $27).
+American's domestic lounges have never been in the program.
+Delta left the program in 2009 which was quite a blow.
+US Airways left the program in 2013 due to the merger with American.
+United left the program in 2015.
+Since 2018, we have seen several Alaska lounges leaving the program while the remaining ones limiting access to the accompanying guests.
+There are three levels of membership: Standard is $99 and you pay $27 per visit; Standard Plus is $249 and you first 10 visits are free ($27 per visit thereafter); Prestige is $399 and you have unlimited entries (a guest is still $27).

-• Priority Pass Select: Priority Pass created this sub-program specially for US credit card issuers in 2011.
-From October 1, 2011, Priority Pass Select has excluded United/Continental lounges so the coverage is now 600+ lounges worldwide.
+- Priority Pass Select: Priority Pass created this sub-program specially for U.S. credit card issuers in 2011.
+From October 1, 2011, Priority Pass Select has excluded United/Continental lounges while Priority Pass still covers United/Continental.
 There was a story behind it.
-When Priority Pass came out a few years ago, it partnered with many US credit card issuers to be included as a feature of some premium credit cards.
+When Priority Pass came out a few years ago, it partnered with many U.S. credit card issuers to be included as a feature of some premium credit cards.
 Those credit cards (some discussed in the next section) gained huge popularity, and obviously Chase who has strong partnership with United stepped in and made a deal with Priority Pass to exclude United/Continental lounges from Priority Pass membership obtained through US financial institutions.
+With United finally leaving Priority Pass all together in May 2015, Priority Pass Select has been essentially the same as Priority Pass.
+However, starting August 2019, Amex issued Priority Pass Select excludes all airport restaurants which represent a small percentage of all participating locations.

-• Lounge Club: This is again managed by Priority Pass but its coverage is even smaller than Priority Pass Select - it excludes United and US Air lounges and many international lounges from the Priority Pass program and currently only has 350+ lounges worldwide.
-As of May 2012, Chase has converted the Priority Pass Select membership to Lounge Club membership on its credit cards, and we expect this trend is going to spread to other card issuers.
+- Lounge Club: This is actually managed by Priority Pass but its coverage is smaller - it excludes many international lounges from the Priority Pass program and has 650+ lounges worldwide.
+In May 2012, Chase started converting the Priority Pass Select membership to Lounge Club membership on all its credit cards.
+However, in August 2016, Chase reversed this and switched all Lounge Club memberships back to Priority Pass Select.

 4. Credit Cards Issued by US Financial Institutions

 There are many credit cards that give you airport lounge access.
-But they are not created equally.
 Here we would like to give a summary and annual fee is noted.

 5. What is Good for Me?